 no reference for his computational formula nor did any of the people who commented

 on his posting.
 I concluded, therefore, that the apparently ‘confused

-thinking’ in this post, and in the comments of its discussants was fueled,
+thinking’ in this post, and in the comments of its discussants contributed,

-to verify the meaning of the lean terms they used.
-Web log discussants seemed
+to verify the meaning of the Lean terms they used.
+Web discussants seemed to

 uncovered the error in the formula Miller used.
 To test my suspicion, and not